-Notwithstanding paragraphs (7) and (8), above, b By January 1 of each year, a participant may notify the Director of any purse-seine vessel operating under its jurisdiction and listed on the Register that will not fish in the EPO in that year.
-Any vessel identified pursuant to this paragraph shall remain on the Register as "inactive" and shall not fish in the EPO in that year.
-In such cases, the participant may substitute another purse seine vessels or vessels on the Register, and those vessels shall be authorized to fish in the EPO provided that the total "active" capacity of purse seine vessels flying the flag of that participant in any year does not exceed the capacity listed for such vessels on the Register as of 28 June 2002.
-However, an active vessel may be changed to inactive at any time, by notification of the change by the participant to the Director.
-An inactive vessel on the Register may, at any time during the year, replace a vessel of the same flag that has changed from active to inactive in accordance with this paragraph and fish in the EPO, provided that the total capacity of the purse-seine vessels that fly the flag of that participant is not increased by the replacement.
-Any active vessel on the Register that changes, in accordance with this resolution, to the flag of another participant shall continue inactive until it can change to active in pursuant to the provisions of this resolution.
+Notwithstanding paragraphs (7) and (8), above, b A participant may notify the Director of any purse-seine vessel operating under its jurisdiction and listed on the Register that will not fish in the EPO in that year.
+Any vessel identified pursuant to this paragraph shall be added to the Register as "inactive" and shall be subject to the payment of any fees corresponding te the On-Board Observer Program of the Agreement on the International Dolphin Conservation Program (AIDCP).
+Vessels on the lists of acive and inactive vessels may transfer from one list to the other at any timeand shall not fish in the EPO in that year.
+In such cases, the participant may substitute another purse-seine vessel or vessels on the Register, and those vessels shall be authorized to fish in the EPO provided that the total "active" capacity of purse-seine vessels flying the flag of that participant in any year does not exceed the capacity listed for such vessels on the Register as of 28 June 2002.

 6.3.
-New paragraphs
+New paragraph

-- 1. The following procedure was adopted informally at the meeting of the Working Group in 2005; however, it would be advisable to record it in the resolution. - New 13.
-"For the purpose of implementing this resolution and maintaining the Register, the following procedures will be applied with regard to vessels that change flag: A change of flag by a vessel from one CPC to another, and the vessel's status on the Regional Register, shall not be considered effective until the Director has received official notification of the change from the competent authorities of both governments involved." - 2.
-The third phase of the Plan for Regional Management of Fishing Capacity allows for carrying out a review of the factors, inter alia economic incentives that contribute, directly or indirectly, to increasing fishing capacity, with the aim of reducing or eliminating them.
-One way of implementing this commitment would be to add a paragraph to Resolution C-02-03 expressing the commitment. - New 14.
-"The Commission shall evaluate the possible effects of all factors, among them the construction of vessels for export and economic incentives, that contribute, directly or indirectly, to increasing fishing capacity in the tuna fishery in the EPO, with a view to reducing and eliminating them."
+The following procedure was adopted informally at the meeting of the Working Group in 2005, and has been implemented by the Secretariat since then; it would be advisable to record it in the resolution.

+New 13.
+"For the purpose of implementing this resolution and maintaining the Register, the following procedures will be applied with regard to vessels that change flag: A change of flag by a vessel from one CPC to another, and the vessel's status on the Regional Register, shall not be considered effective until the Director has received official notification of the change from the competent authorities of both governments involved."